Small-Angle Scattering: Structure Factors

 \section{Structure Factors}

 Structure factors in general describe the scattered intensity due to the arrangement of single particles.
 This can be because the solution is becoming to dense, and therefore the particles arrange following a nearest neighbor alignment or because the particles are attractive to each other and form aggregates.
-Thus, more generally a structure factor $S(Q)$ is a measure of interaction between the single particles in the solution and connected with the correlation function $c(r)$ (the probability to find a particle at a certain distance) with the relation
+Thus, more generally a structure factor $S(Q)$ is a measure of interaction between the single particles in the solution and connected with the correlation function $c(r)$ (the probability to find a particle at a certain distance) and the particle density $\rho$ with the relation

-Since the structure factor and the form factor need to be convolved in real space, in indirect space this converts to a multiplication, following the convolution theorem.
-Therefore the scattered intensity, described by form factor $F(Q)$ and structure factor $S(Q)$

-From this equation it also follows, that for a system of uncorrelated, identical particles the structure factor must be $S(Q)=1$.
-Since the correlation between particles usually leads to either an aggregation or repulsion of particles over long length scales the contribution of the structure factor is most prominent at low Q-values.
-Also, this means that for large distances the structure factor has to level out to unity, to preserve the fact that at large Q only the inner structure of the particle is visible, not its arrangement in space.
+From this equation it also follows, that for a system of uncorrelated, identical particles the structure factor must be $S(Q)=1$, or in the case of a very low particle density.
+Since the correlation between particles usually leads to either an aggregation or repulsion of particles over long length scales the contribution of the structure factor is most prominent at low $Q$ values.
+Also, this means that for large distances the structure factor has to level out to unity, to preserve the fact that at large $Q$ only the inner structure of the particle is visible, not its arrangement in space.
 A few instructive examples for the structure factor are shown in Fig.\ref{fig:structureFactors}.